DoubleDrup/Autocad-Plugin-Templates/tutorial.md

 Let's start working in a code editor now.
 Pick one you like, and open the `Autocad.Template.Basic.csproj` in this editor.

 Since the `.template.config` was not indexed with the project, it might not be visible in your code editor.
-We want to keep the indexing the way it is, but you can still edit the file by clicking on the `Show all files` in the solution tree in your IDE.
+You want to keep the indexing the way it is, but you can still edit the file by clicking on the `Show all files` in the solution tree in your IDE.

 #### Adding a launch profile
 If you are creating .NET projects, you want to explain the compiler what you mean with "debugging".
-For example, you probably want to start the Autocad application whenever we run a debug in this project.
+For example, you probably want to start the Autocad application whenever a debug is started.
 This is done in a launch profile, and you could add it to your project every time you create a plugin, but why not make this easy?

 1. Add a `Properties` folder to the project.
 2. Add a file called `launchSettings.json` to this folder.
 In this file you can add 1 or more profiles that will be available when debugging.
 3. Add the following example profile to the new file, but change the `executablePath` to the path of your `acad.exe` location.
-Feel free to add other profiles whenever you like.
+Feel free to add other profiles.
     ```json
     {
       "profiles": {